root-project/root/README/ReleaseNotes/v608/index.md

   compared to the standard COL option.
 The performance comparison of the COL2 to the COL option depends on the histogram and the size of the rendering region in the current pad.
-In general, a small (approx. less than 100 bins per axis), parsely populated TH2 will render faster with the COL option.
+In general, a small (approx. less than 100 bins per axis), sparsely populated TH2 will render faster with the COL option.

   However, for larger histograms (approx. more than 100 bins per axis) that are not sparse, the COL2 option will provide up to 20 times performance improvements.